applied-apigee/applied-apigee-docs/chapters/02_Discovery.md

 - Enables order tracking by connecting to a screen in the kitchen
 - Allows third party fast food websites to connect to their restaurant
 - Analytics can be recorded to help efficiently order ingredients
-- Staff shift patterns can be optimized
+- Staff shift patterns can be optimised